-The crystal structure of high-Tc superconducting cuprates consists of superconducting Cu-O planes separated by thin insulating layers, between which pairs of superconducting electrons (the so-called Cooper pairs) can tunnel.
-The combination of the capacitive coupling of the layers and the inductive impedance due to the superconducting tunneling between the planes gives rise to collective plasma oscillations of Cooper-paired electrons, the so-called “Josephson plasma waves”.
-The optical response perpendicular to the Cu-O planes is characterized by a Josephson plasma resonance (JPR) that shows up typically as a sharp edge in the reflectivity at terahertz frequencies and can be directly measured by time-domain spectroscopy.
+The crystal structure of high-Tc cuprates consists of superconducting Cu-O planes separated by insulating layers, between which pairs of superconducting electrons (the so-called Cooper pairs) can tunnel.
+A combination of capacitive coupling of the layers and inductive impedance (due to interlayer superconducting tunnelling) gives rise to collective plasma oscillations of Cooper pairs, known as “Josephson plasma waves”.
+The optical response along the direction perpendicular to the Cu-O planes is characterized by a Josephson plasma resonance that shows up typically as a sharp edge in the reflectivity and can be directly measured by time-domain terahertz spectroscopy.

-The physics demonstrated here extend beyond potential applications in photonics, directly leading to coherent parametric control of the superfluid in layered superconductors, and providing a means to manipulate the properties of the material or to probe them in new ways.
+The nonlinear Josephson physics discussed here clearly extends beyond potential applications in photonics, directly leading to coherent parametric control of the superfluid in layered superconductors, and providing a means to manipulate the material properties or to probe them in new ways.

 |Bi-directional ultrafast electric-field gating of interlayer charge transport in a cuprate superconductor|